PinataCloud/files-cli/README.md

    update, u  Update a group
-   delete, d  Delete a group by ID get, g     Get group info by ID help, h    Shows a list of commands or help for one command
+   delete, d  Delete a group by ID get, g     Get group info by ID add, a     Add a file to a group remove, r  Remove a file from a group help, h    Shows a list of commands or help for one command

 OPTIONS: